-- Müv Fitness

-- Skywalk to Nordstrom

-- & Shopping Center

-Top effect a skywalk adjacent to the STA Plaza provides adequate light for patrons.

-Top fight: Lighting beneath the Parkade skywalk provides light to those on the street below.

-Bottom left: legible directional signage inside the M Building, downtown Spokane

-Botto might: Signage directing people to the skywalk
+- Müv Fitness - Skywalk to Nordstrom - & Shopping Center Top ef a skywalk adjacent to the STA Plaza provides adequate light for patrons.
+Top rent: Lighting beneath the Parkade skywalk provides light to those on the street below.
+Bottem left: legible directional signage inside the M Buil The g, downtown Spokane Botto relight: Signage directing people to the skywalk

 B-3 Design for Personal Safety and Security

 Promote a sense of security for people during nighttime hours.
 Design the skywalk to promote the feeling of personal safety and security in the immediate area.
 Implement appropriate Crime Prevention Through Environmental Design (CPTED) principals, with a heightened focus on increasing eyes-on-the-street to improve passive security.

+Clarification:

 Skywalks present a unique challenge to meeting the four guiding principles of CPTED: natural surveillance, access control, territorial reinforcement, and space management.
 Historically, only the natural surveillance principle has been addressed in skywalk design, and then achieved by simply maximizing the amount of clear vision glazing on the skywalks themselves.
 All three remaining principles are more adequately addressed by providing clear wayfinding signage, an unimpeded and well-lit visual connection between the skywalk network and the primary entrances of the connecting buildings.
+Key Points:

 Good examples of skywalks in Spokane that are designed to meet the broader range of CPTED principles are those found in the hospital district.
 Of note is the 5th Ave skywalk located between Lincoln and Wall Streets that connects the Deaconess Medical Center's Emergency Room and the Medical Office Building.
+Related Design Criteria: